asvdvl/factorio-sync-sound-manager/README.md

 - **Emitter**: An entity that plays sound.
 The mod creates or removes these based on the machine's status.
 - **Machine**: An entity under which the emitter is created.
 It can be anything, such as an assembler, lab, miner, etc.

+## Commands
+- `/fssm-reinit`: removes and re-arranges all emitters.

 ## API - data stage
 requiring:
 ```lua